fossabot/Dequable/README.md

     </a>
 </p>

-Dequable limits the need for string based cell identifiers. **You won't need any** if you avoid interface builder.
+Dequable limits the need for reuse identifiers.

 ## Usage